 For example, Bio-K+ probiotic capsules have been shown to effectively fight off the bacteria that contribute to antibiotic-associated diarrhea, as well as C-diff-associated diarrhea4.

 Research has also shown potential for probiotics to have a positive impact on the immune system function, whether by creating a stronger gut barrier, increasing beneficial immune cells, or even decreasing the risk of cold and seasonal flu2,3,5.

 While the science of probiotics is promising, this does not mean that all probiotics will be effective.
 There is a big gulf between what is happening in the research and what you find on store shelves.

 Many products on the market do not conduct any clinical research, meaning that you can’t be sure that what you are buying is effective.
 What’s more, because probiotics are living organisms, each probiotic strain – or combination of strains – may have different potential effects.
 You can’t take the research on one probiotic and apply it to another.

 It can make choosing a probiotic feel a bit overwhelming – but it doesn’t have to be.
 Instead, tools like the Clinical Guide to Probiotics (www.usprobioticguide.com) help take the guesswork out of choosing a probiotic.
 The guide outlines which probiotics have evidence to support their use, and which uses they are best suited for.

-Our gut bacteria play an important role in our digestive and immune wellness.
-While there is much more to learn about how probiotics influence our health, there is great potential for probiotics to become an integral part of our self-care habits so always be sure to talk to your doctor, pharmacist or dietitian about whether probiotics are right for you.
+Our gut bacteria play an important role in our digestive and immune health.
+While there is much more to learn about how probiotics influence our health, there is great potential for probiotics to become an integral part of our self-care habits so always be sure to talk to your doctor, pharmacist, or dietitian about whether probiotics are right for you.